nspcc-dev/neo-go/ROADMAP.md

 breaking changes.
 Consider changing your code/scripts/configurations if you're using anything mentioned here.

-## RPC error codes returned by old versions and C#-nodes

-NeoGo retains certain deprecated error codes: `neorpc.ErrCompatGeneric`, `neorpc.ErrCompatNoOpenedWallet`.
-They returned by nodes not compliant with the neo-project/proposals#156 (NeoGo pre-0.102.0 and all known C# versions).

-Removal of the deprecated RPC error codes is planned for Jun-Jul 2024 (~0.107.0 release).

 ## Block based web-socket waiter transaction awaiting

 Web-socket RPC based `waiter.EventWaiter` uses `header_of_added_block` notifications